Ho1Ai/pipe/readme.md

 rustc: GNU

 P.S.: at the moment I am just testing this stuff, so it doesn't download anything or something.
 It can only resolve dependencies list, no more

+# What is 'install_cfg.totmb'

+'install_cfg.totmb' keeps package info for installation.
+It has some rules: first line is ALWAYS package type line ('pkg_type' line), second line is ALWAYS package version line ('pkg_ver'/'pkg_version' line).
+Everything reads these things from these lines so if you want to change it you had better change next files if you need package manager, which can work: I.py (in ./keys), install.py (in ./installer) and also U.py will use these lines (since p0012 it will update everything that can be updated)